pantheon-systems/documentation/source/content/eu-region.md

     - [Fill out this survey](https://www.getfeedback.com/r/hkR9uTAJ) to tell us about your needs.

 ## Frequently Asked Questions
-### Can I use the EU region for an existing site?
+### Can I use an International Region for an existing site?
-Yes, however you must migrate your existing site to a new Site that was configured for the EU region during creation ([as described above](#create-a-new-site)).
+Yes, however you must migrate your existing site to a new Site that was configured for International Region during creation ([as described above](#create-a-new-site)).

 ### When will access to Pantheon's EU Region be available for sites paid by credit card?
 General Availability is planned for late 2019.
 Tell us more about your needs by [filling out this survey](https://www.getfeedback.com/r/hkR9uTAJ).